gs-ai/ACE-T/README.md

 # ACE-T: Advanced Cyber-Enabled Threat Intelligence Platform

+---

+> **Date:** April 21, 2025
+> **Platform:** macOS, Linux, Windows
+> **License:** MIT
+> **Contact:** Project Maintainer (see LICENSE)

+---

 ## Overview
 ACE-T is a next-generation, modular Open-Source Intelligence (OSINT) platform engineered for real-time, actionable insights from a wide range of data sources.
 It leverages advanced AI, NLP, and analytics to empower analysts and security teams with global visibility, automated alerting, and deep threat context.

 ---

 ## Features
-- **Real-time OSINT Monitoring**: Ingests and analyzes data from social media, paste sites, forums, code repositories, and more.
+- Real-time OSINT Monitoring: Ingests and analyzes data from social media, paste sites, forums, code repositories, dark web, and more.
-- **Modular Architecture**: Each data source is handled by a dedicated module for easy extensibility.
+- Modular Architecture: Each data source is handled by a dedicated module or spider for easy extensibility.
-- **AI/NLP Analytics**: Entity extraction, sentiment analysis, trend velocity, and threat context for every alert.
+- AI/NLP Analytics: Entity extraction, sentiment analysis, trend velocity, and threat context for every alert.
-- **Rich Metadata**: Alerts include geo-info, source URLs, temporal details, threat analysis, tags, and classification.
+- Rich Metadata: Alerts include geo-info, source URLs, temporal details, threat analysis, tags, and classification.
-- **Automated Alerting**: Real-time GUI and logs for all detected triggers.
+- Automated Alerting: Real-time GUI and logs for all detected triggers, with map-based visualization of threats.
-- **Role-Based Access**: Secure backend API with user management.
+- Role-Based Access: Secure backend API with user management.
+- Extensible Web Crawlers: 15+ spiders for deep/dark web, forums, leaks, and more.
+- Review Workflow: All medium/high alerts are copied to `alerts_for_review/` for analyst triage.

 ---

 ## Quick Start

-1. **Install dependencies**
+1. Install dependencies
    ```sh
    conda env create -f environment.yml
    conda activate ace-t-env
    ```
-2. **Initialize the database**
+2. Initialize the database
    ```sh
    alembic upgrade head
    ```
-3. **Start the platform**
+3. Start the platform
    ```sh
    ./start_ace_t.sh
    ```
-   This will clean, initialize, and launch all components (backend, OSINT monitor, log ingester, alert GUI).
+   This will clean, initialize, and launch all components (backend, OSINT monitor, log ingester, alert GUI, and all spiders).

-4. **Access the API**
+4. Access the API
    - Open [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) for interactive API docs.

 ---

 ## Database Setup & Migrations

-ACE-T uses Alembic for all database schema management and migrations. **Do not use manual scripts for table creation.**
+ACE-T uses Alembic for all database schema management and migrations.
+Do not use manual scripts for table creation.

 - To initialize or upgrade the database, run:
   ```sh